endymion1818/deliciousreverie-2023/src/content/posts/the-wordpress-implosion.md

 If you haven't heard about it yet, try entering "WordPress" and "WPEngine" into a search engine.

 Some 8 or so years ago I was fairly invested in the WordPress ecosystem.
-I liked how empowering WordPress was as a foundation for normal people to be able to create their own content-rich websites.
+I liked how empowering WordPress was as a foundation for people without a technical background to be able to create their own content-rich websites.

 However when they introduced the "Gutenberg" editor, I read the writing on the wall.